John Ross (Cherokee chief): Businessman and founder of Chattanooga

 Ross began a series of business ventures which made him among the wealthiest of all Cherokee.
 He derived the majority of his wealth from cultivating 170 acre tobacco in Tennessee; it was the major commodity crop.
-He held about 20 enslaved African Americans to cultivate and process this labor-intensive crop.
+He held about 20 slaves to cultivate and process this labor-intensive crop.

 In 1816 he founded Ross's Landing, served by a ferry crossing.
-After the Cherokee were removed to Indian Territory in the 1830s, European-American settlers changed the name of Ross's Landing to Chattanooga.
+After the Cherokee were removed to Indian Territory in the 1830s, European settlers changed the name of Ross's Landing to Chattanooga.
 In addition, Ross had established a trading firm and warehouse.
 In total, he earned upwards of $1,000 a year ($ in today's terms).

-Under pressure from white settlers in Tennessee, many Cherokee migrated into northeast Georgia.
+Under pressure from White settlers in Tennessee, many Cherokee migrated into northeast Georgia.
 In 1827 Ross moved to Rome, Georgia, to be closer to New Echota, the Cherokee capital.
 In Rome, Ross established a ferry along the headwaters of the Coosa River close to the home of Major Ridge, an older wealthy and influential Cherokee leader.
 By December 1836, Ross's properties were appraised at $23,665 ($ today).
 He was ranked as one of the five wealthiest men in the Cherokee Nation.